Policies & Procedures

 Exchange/CEA/ISA/Non-MSU Programs.
 Students must complete the Anticipated Evaluation of Credit (AEC) form with their advisor to ensure a proper substitution at MSU exists for which credit can be gained toward graduation.
 It is the responsibility of the participant to discuss credit with the advisor and gain all written approvals in the allotted time frame.
 The AEC guarantees credit only for the courses that are listed on the form.
 Students who take courses abroad that have not been pre-approved through the AEC are not guaranteed credit upon return.

 KIIS Courses.
 KIIS course approvals are listed on the program descriptions in the MSU Horizons system.
 It is the responsibility of the participant to ensure enrollment with KIIS into WKU courses that will transfer back to MSU as courses that have not already been taken at MSU.
-If a course is transferred back as an MSU course that was already complete, the first course will be taken off of the MSU transcript.
+If a course is transferred back as an MSU course that was already complete, the MSU repeat policy will be followed.

 CCSA courses.
 Students participating in CCSA study abroad programs must complete an Anticipated Evaluation of Credit (AEC) form with their advisor in order to receive full course approval.
-The completed AEC must be turned into the EAO for the appropriate MSU course to be created.
-Once the MSU course is created, the participant will be alerted to enroll in the course.
-The entire AEC approval process and course enrollment must be completed prior to student orientation and program departure in order to receive credit for the program.
+The AEC approval process must be completed prior to student orientation and program departure in order to receive credit for the program.
 Students who do not seek appropriate credit may be expelled from the program and/or fail to receive academic credit upon return.
-Courses will not be created or re-created for a student after a program has been completed.
+Students who enroll in CCSA courses taught by MSU faculty do not need to complete the AEC and will be registered at MSU for their course.
+Students enrolling in CCSA courses taught by non-MSU faculty will have their courses credited through Western Kentucky University (WKU).
+A WKU transcript will be sent to MSU at the close of the CCSA program to be configured into the MSU gpa and accounted for on the MSU transcript.
+Courses will not be created or re-created for students after the program start date.

 Study abroad grades are received directly from program providers and institutions